Embraer E-Jet E2 family: Deliveries by year

+Source: Embraer's order book as of 21 October 2025.

 Orders and deliveries

-The Embraer E-Jet E2 program was officially launched during the 50th International Paris Air Show held in June 2013, with SkyWest Airlines, a North American regional airline, and ILFC, a leasing company placing the first firm orders for the aircraft.
+The Embraer E-Jet E2 program was officially launched during the 50th International Paris Air Show held in June 2013, with SkyWest Airlines, a North American regional airline, and International Lease Finance Corporation (ILFC), a leasing company placing the first firm orders for the aircraft.

 SkyWest was intended as the launch customer of the Embraer E175-E2, with the airline placing a firm order for 100 aircraft, with purchase rights for another 100, an order valued at US$9.36 billion at list price, although airlines routinely receive deep discounts from the list price of planes.
-The order was canceled in Q3 of 2018.
+The order was canceled in Q3 of 2018 due to the airplane being too heavy to operate under scope clauses.

-ILFC is the launch customer for the Embraer E190-E2 and E195-E2, with the leasing company placing a firm order for 25 E190-E2 aircraft and 25 E195-E2 aircraft, with purchase rights for another 25 of each type.
+ILFC is the launch customer for the Embraer E190-E2 and E195-E2, with the leasing company placing a firm order for 25 E190-E2 aircraft and 25 E195-E2 aircraft, with purchase rights for another 25 of each type in 2013.
 ILFC was purchased by AerCap in May 2014.

-Binter Canarias has converted two options for Embraer E195-E2 aircraft to firm orders.
-Their first new Embraer aircraft is expected to be delivered in the second half of 2019 with Binter Canarias being the European launch customer.
-KLM is to lease 25 E195-E2s from Aircastle (15) and ICBC (10) instead of buying from Embraer.
+Overall, sales for the E-Jet E2 program have been slow.
+Analysts attribute sluggish orders to the weight of the E175-E2 and the positioning of the E190-E2 “in-between” other models, and Pratt & Whitney's issues with the engine.
+Embraer has said that it needs to sell 700 aircraft to meet its goals for the program.